Nasheer-D/puma-poc/CODE_OF_CONDUCT.md

 ### Incident Procedure

-To report incidents or to appeal reports of incidents, send us an [email](coc@pumapay.io).
+To report incidents or to appeal reports of incidents, send us an email to coc@pumapay.io.
 Please include any available relevant information, including links to any publicly accessible material relating to the matter.
 Every effort will be taken to ensure a safe and collegial environment in which to collaborate on matters relating to the Project.
 In order to protect the community, the Project reserves the right to take appropriate action, potentially including the removal of an individual from any and all participation in the project.
 The Project will work towards an equitable resolution in the event of a misunderstanding.

 ### Credits